One person, one gun: Why the Bill to amend Arms Act has left gun owners fuming

 These include:

 forcefully taking a firearm from police or armed forces, punishable with imprisonment between 10 years and life imprisonment, along with fine,using firearms in a celebratory gunfire which endangers human life or personal safety of others, punishable with imprisonment of up to two years, or fine of up to one lakh rupees, or both.
-Celebratory gunfire refers to use of firearms in public gatherings, religious places, marriages or other functions to fire ammunition.
+Celebratory gunfire refers to the use of firearms in public gatherings, religious places, marriages or other functions to fire ammunition.

 The Bill also defines offences committed by organised crime syndicates and illicit trafficking.
 'Organised crime' refers to continuing unlawful activity by a person, either as a member of a syndicate or on its behalf, by using unlawful means, such as violence or coercion, to gain economic or other benefits.

 An organised crime syndicate refers to two or more persons committing organised crime.
 Possession of firearms or ammunition by a member of a syndicate, in violation of the Act, will be punishable with imprisonment between 10 years and life, along with a fine.
-This punishment will also apply to to anyone dealing in un-licensed firearms (including its manufacture or sale), converting a firearm without license, or importing or exporting firearms without license, on behalf of a syndicate.
+This punishment will also apply to anyone dealing in un-licensed firearms (including its manufacture or sale), converting a firearm without a license, or importing or exporting firearms without a license, on behalf of a syndicate.

 Decoding the importance of the SPG amendment bill

-The Bill defines illicit trafficking to include the trade, acquisition, sale of firearms or ammunitions into or out of India where the firearms are either not marked as per the Act or violate the provisions of the Act.
+The Bill defines illicit trafficking to include the trade, acquisition, sale of firearms or ammunition into or out of India where the firearms are either not marked as per the Act or violate the provisions of the Act.
 Illicit trafficking is punishable with imprisonment between 10 years and life, along with a fine.

 Tracking of firearms: